HCL-TECH-SOFTWARE/domino-keep-docs/docs/usingkeep/administrationui.md

 ## Web UI for schema, scope and app management

 The Admin UI provides a user interface to a number of KEEP APIs.
 It thus serves an example what a [React](https://reactjs.org/) application using the KEEP APIs is capable of.
-It covers chema, scope and app management management.
+It covers schema, scope and app management management.
 Anything that can be done using the WebUI, and more, can also be done using Postman, curl, SwaggerUI or similar tools.
 We have tutorials to walk you through the same.

 This is what the Login page looks like.